 The Rest Is Noise: Listening to the Twentieth Century by Alex Ross

-This book contains enough information and a music listening list for a full music composition bachelor’s study.
 The book ‘The Rest Is Noise’ is a detailed overview of modern music history.
-Alex Ross masterfully takes the listener by the hand to the different continents and musical styles and times.
+Alex Ross masterfully takes the listener by the hand to the different continents, musical styles and times.
 I cannot recommend this book enough.
+Educational and fun.
+That’s how I like it!
 And when you’re finished reading you can check out his other book which is called “Listen To This“.
-Here is a short description:

 Writings On Music by Steve Reich

 Steve Reich needs no further introduction I assume.
 His music is/was groundbreaking and has been part of the foundation of today’s classical music and film music.
-Also, many pop artists, songwriters, and producers are inspired by his works.
-During my first year studying music composition at the music faculty, I read his book ‘Writings On Music’.
+Many pop artists, songwriters, and producers are inspired by his works.
+During my first year studying music composition at the music faculty, I read his book ‘Writings On Music‘.
 It was extremely educational and inspiring.
 He talks about how he composes music and gives all his ‘composing secrets’ away.
-Absolutely amazing.
-This book comes highly recommended.
-Here is a short description:
+I have not seen any composer sharing his techniques so generously with the public.
+It’s simply amazing.

 Music of the Twentieth Century: A Study of Its Elements and Structure By Ton de Leeuw

 Ton de Leeuw is a famous Dutch composer and pedagogue.
-He was a student of Olivier Messiaen and his music is a profound synthesis of eastern and western music.
+He was a student of Olivier Messiaen and his music is a profound synthesis of Eastern and Western music.
 His book on music composition is a wealth of compositional techniques throughout modern music history.
-For any composer seeking more depth and advanced composition techniques, this book comes highly recommended.
-Here is a short description:
+Even though this book is slightly dated it is highly recommended for any composer seeking more depth and advanced composition techniques.

 There are many more elements to music composition but if I had to choose the 4 basics of music composition, they would be the following: